robinwiel/softcont_2020/README.md

 `10.50.100.0-10.50.100.25`
 `microk8s enable ingress`

 Also, you should create a directory for the database.
 `sudo rm -r /opt/postgres/data` if this directory already exists on your machine.
 `sudo mkdir -p /opt/postgres/data`

 Now, we are ready to install the packaged Helm chart:
 `microk8s helm3 install g20-frontend-1.0.0.tgz --generate-name`
 This will deploy the frontend, Flask API, and Postgres database.
-Please wait 30 seconds to allow the installation to be complete.
+**Please wait 30 seconds to allow the installation and jobs to complete.**

 `kubectl get ingress -n default`
 Copy the ADDRESS mentioned by the created Ingress object (probably 127.0.0.1)